BRAZIL IN X-RAY

 In South America, the continental Pole of Inaccessibility is in Brazil at 14.05°S 56.85°W, near Arenápolis, Mato Grosso, 1,504 km (935 mi) from the nearest coastline (Wikipedia); for technical details, see Castellanos & lombardo (Scottish Geographical Journal, 2007).

-LINES IN SEA ‣ from the Brazilian coast, going east, there is the African coast, with Amapá facing Cameroon and Equatorial Guinea, from Amapá to Rio Grande do Norte all facing Gabon, a small fraction of Rio Grande do Norte facing the DR Congo, Rio Grande do Norte to Bahia all facing Angola, from Bahia to Santa Catarina facing Namibia, and from there to Chuí, facing South Africa.
+LINES IN SEA ‣ from the Brazilian coast, going east, there is the African coast, with Amapá facing Cameroon and Equatorial Guinea, from Amapá to Rio Grande do Norte all facing Gabon (except a portion defront Congo/Brazzaville), a small fraction of Rio Grande do Norte facing Congo/Kinshasa, Rio Grande do Norte to Bahia all facing Angola, from Bahia to Santa Catarina facing Namibia, and from there to Chuí, facing South Africa.

 For biodiversity in these islands, Rocas Atoll has 18 spp. of insects and 7 of Aracnida (Almeida C.E. et al., Rev. Brasil.
 Biol., 2000); Fernando de Noronha has three endemic land snails (Salvador et al., Tentacle, 2022) and 453 spp. of insects in 21 orders, mainly Diptera and Coleoptera (Rafael et al., Rev. Bras.
 Entomol., 2020).
 Noronha worm lizard is a reptile sister of Caribbean members of this genus (Graboski et al., Mol.
 Phyl. and Evol., 2019).
 For data among Collomebola in Brazilian islands, see Lima et al. (Insects, 2021) for Poduromorpha, and Lima et al. (Diversity, 2021) for Entomobryomorpha.
 At bryophytes, Fernando de Noronha has 31 spp. in 14 genera and 14 families (Fieldguides, 2021), and Trindade has 38 spp., being 20 liverworts, 17 mosses, and one hornwort (Fieldguides, 2022).

-BRAZILIAN RELIEF ‣ in contrast to the Andes, which rose to elevations of nearly 7,000 meters (22,966 ft) in a relatively recent epoch and inverted the Amazone's direction of flow from westward to eastward, Brazil's geological formation is very old.
-Precambrian crystalline shields cover 36% of the territory, especially its central area.
-The dramatic granite sugarloaf mountains in the city of Rio de Janeiro are an example of the terrain of the Brazilian shield regions, where continental basement rock has been sculpted into towering domes and columns by tens of millions of years of erosion, untouched by mountain-building events (Wikipedia).
-Brazil no has surface below sea level
+BRAZILIAN RELIEF ‣ contrasting to the Andes, which rose to elevations of nearly 7,000 m in a relatively recent epoch and inverted the Amazonia direction of flow from westward to eastward, Brazil's geological formation is very old.
+Precambrian crystalline shields cover approx 2/5 of the territory, especially its central area.
+Brazil no has surface below sea level.

 About 0.5% of the country is above 1,200 m or 3,937 ft, Brazil's Central Highlands include a vast central plateau (Planalto Central); the plateau's uneven terrain has an average elevation of 1,000 meters (3,281 ft).
 The rest of the territory is made up primarily of sedimentary basins, the largest of which is drained by the Amazonas river and its tributaries.
 Of the total territory, 41% averages less than 200 meters (656 ft) in elevation (Wikipedia).

-Brazil in X-Ray considers that the highest mountains in Brazil are determined by massifs, which rules out the false multiplication of peaks.
+Brazil in X-RAY considers that the highest mountains in Brazil are determined by massifs, which rules out the false multiplication of peaks.
 Based on this understanding, we do not consider Pico 31 de Março as distinct from Pico da Neblina, neither Pico do Calçado and Pico do Cristal as distinct from Pico da Bandeira.
-In this way, the five highest mountains in Brazil (all over 2,730m), in the opinion of this blog, are the ones that follow below.
-Brazil highest point (Mount Neblina, 2,992m) is only the 71ª highest in the world (SEE), smaller than the respective for all neighbours except Guianas, Paraguay and Uruguay, evidencing the low altitude of the national territory - by the way, Brazil has only 320m of average altitude, being in position 118 in the ranking of highest countries (SEE).
-Mount Bandeira (2,892), the second highest mountain in country, is remarkable for being the Brazilian mountain with the greatest topographic isolation: 2,344 km (1,457 miles).
-In the New World, only Aconcagua, Denali, Pico de Orizaba and Mount Whitney are more topographically isolated than Pico da Bandeira, and in the entire world, there are only 20 more isolated mountains (SEE); a list of the 30 tallest mountains in Brazil is available in Trilhas Conectam (SEE).
+In this way, the five highest mountains in Brazil (all over 2,730m) are the ones that follow below.
+Brazil highest point (Mount Neblina, 2,992m) is only the 71th highest in the world (SEE), smaller than the respective for all neighbours except Guianas, Paraguay and Uruguay, evidencing the low altitude of the national territory - by the way, Brazil has only 320m of average altitude, being in position 118 in the ranking of highest countries (SEE).
+Mount Bandeira (2,892m), the second highest mountain in country, is remarkable for being the Brazilian mountain with the greatest topographic isolation: 2,344 km (SEE).
+In Americas, only Aconcagua, Denali, Pico de Orizaba and Mount Whitney are more topographically isolated than Pico da Bandeira, and in the entire world, there are only 20 more isolated mountains.
+A list of the 30 tallest mountains in Brazil is available in Trilhas Conectam (SEE).

 Toca da Boa Vista is the longest 22th largest of World and the second in southern Hemisphere after Builita Cave in Australia (Wikipedia).

-The strongest recent earthquake in Brazil was in Acre state, reaching 6.5º Richter, the second highest in the country's history, with an epicenter more than 100 km from the towns of Tarauacá and Feijó, in Peru border, at a depth of 616 km.
-It did no damage (UOL); for more details, inc. card below, see Volcano Discovery (LINK).
+The most energetic recent earthquake in Brazil was in Acre state, reaching 6.5º Richter, the second highest in the country's history, with an epicenter more than 100 km from the towns of Tarauacá and Feijó, in Peru border, at a depth of 616 km.
+It did no damage (UOL, JUNE 2022).
+For more details, including the card below, see Volcano Discovery/EARTHQUAKES.

 Amazonas river, with 6,400 km, is the second longest river in World, after Nile (6,650 km), the largest river by discharge volume of water in the world (1/5 of all riverine discharge to the ocean), greater than the next seven largest independent rivers combined; Amazonas enters Brazil with only 1/5 of the flow it finally discharges into the Atlantic Ocean, yet already has a greater flow at this point than the discharge of any other river (Wikipedia, SEE).
 São Francisco river is a large river enterely Brazilian, with a length of 2,914 km, the longest river that runs entirely in Brazilian territory, and the fourth longest in South America (Wikipedia).
 Of the six largest rivers in discharge in the world, 3 are Amazonean, including the Amazonas (209,000 m³/s) and two of its tributaries, the Negro (35,943 m³/s) and Madeira (31,200 m³/s) - see Wikipedia (SEE).
 Of the top 11 on this list, 7 are South Americans.